steffenbank/scoccer/README.md

 A relevant measure is whether a team will score.
 The package supports a bayesian-model approach.
 The prior is a logistic function with location of 0.5, corresponding to on average boths teams will score in every second game.
 This prior is computed using data from <https://www.thestatsdontlie.com/football/stat-leaders/>.
 Data input of the bayesian-model is acquired from the seasons data as year "yyyy".

-What is the probability that both teams will score if Hamilton Academical F.C. plays at home?
-As the tibble below shows approximately 50/50.
+What is the probability that both teams will score if Hamilton Academical F.C. plays at home?.
 The figure shows the result of the bayesian apporach; grey lines beging probability of proportion of cases (case = both teams score), blue line being estimated median, the green line being the data and the red line beting the prior distribution.
 The bayesian-modeling returns no firm value but rather a distribution.

 ``` r
 sco_bayesian_btts("1819","sco_pl","hometeam","Hamilton")